-Mr. Léonard began training in Montreal under the tutelage and mentorship of Ms N. Izbinsky and continued at the prestigious Vaganova Academy in St. Petersburg, Russia.
-Following his graduation in 1993, Mr. Léonard made his professional debut with the National Ballet of Canada under the direction of Mr. Reid Anderson.
-In 1995, Mr. Leonard joined the Rimsky-Korsakov Conservatory Ballet and Operaunder the direction of Mr. Nikita Dolgushin.
-In 1998, Mr. Léonard returned to Canada to join the RWB Company where he performed for many years.
-After his retirement from the RWB Company in 2002, he assumed the position of Aspirant Program Director at Canada’s Royal Winnipeg Ballet School.
+Mr. Léonard began his early training in Montréal under the tutelage and mentorship of Ms Natasha Izbinsky and continued his studies at the prestigious Vaganova Academy in St. Petersburg, Russia.
+Following his graduation in 1992, Mr. Léonard made his professional debut with the National Ballet of Canada under the direction of Reid Anderson.
+In 1995, Mr. Léonard joined the Rimsky-Korsakov Conservatory Ballet and Opera under the direction of Nikita Dolgushin and performed principal roles such as Prince Désiré (The Sleeping Beauty), The Poet (Les Sylphides) and Nutcracker Prince (Nutcracker) .
+In 1998, Mr. Léonard returned to Canada to join the RWB Company.
+Upon his retirement in 2002, he assumed the position of RWB School Aspirant Program Director and in 2016 began his esteemed role as School Director.